 - Frequently asked questions and answers - click here

-- Classes are offered from 6:00 PM - 7:30 PM the last Monday of every month (except May and December).
-For more information, please send an email to firstname.lastname@example.org, or call Judy at 599-5031, ext.
+- Classes are held the third Saturday of the month at 3 p.m. (except December).
+Contact the office to sing up ahead of time as there is pre-work prior to attending.
+Please send an email to firstname.lastname@example.org, or call Judy at 599-5031, ext.
 100, to register for a class or to get further information.

 RECONCILIATION, (PENANCE, FIRST CONFESSION)

 6-week course for children (typically grades 2-5) and their parents.
 Diocesan policy requires children's participation in a faith formation program at least one year prior to beginning Reconciliation classes.
 Contact Jennifer Lehrman, 719-599-5031 x110, for more information.

 These classes are separate from the regular Faith Formation classes.
 Preparation for Reconciliation takes place in the Fall.
 Reconciliation classes are held on Wednesday evenings from 6:30 p.m. until 7:45 p.m.
 NOTE: At least one parent/guardian is required to attend the first three (3) classes.

 A Child is eligible to make the sacrament of Reconciliation if: